 Surrogacy VS Adoption: Pros and Cons of Surrogacy

-Surrogacy comes with its own set of pros and cons for families.
+Surrogacy comes with its own set of pros and cons for surrogates and for families.
 For many families, surrogacy offers a modicum of control that is difficult to achieve with adoption.
 Studies have even shown no negative effects associated with the development of surrogate born children.

 - More control over the prenatal environment

 - Genetic link with the child